 With the release of it's sequel, Frozen-mania has once more emerged!
 I remember the first time it was popular, and yes, I was one of the many elementary-school girls who had the dolls, the movie, memorized the songs-ALL of them, and even had a singing mirror!

 When we went to Disney World a few months after the movie debuted, the line to visit with Elsa and Anna of Arendelle in Epcot was three hours long!
 I wonder how long it would take now!

-They were popular princesses on screen and everybody wanted to have a little bit of frosty magic - both in Disney and to take home with them through pics and autographs!
+Elsa and Anna were popular princesses on screen and everybody wanted to have a little bit of frosty magic - both in the Disney parks and to take home with them through pics and autographs!

 It was so fun though, and completely worth it!
 Well, it is a great movie!